tardate/LittleArduinoProjects/Kraft/SagradaFamilia/README.md

 has been under construction since 1882.
 The magnitude of the vision driving the project - both physically and creatively - is striking, especially at first hand.

-But then you see the work in progress - the cranes, scaffolding, workers scurrying around the site.
+Then you see the work in progress - the cranes, scaffolding, workers scurrying around the site.
-And that is what I think really brings it to life.
+But that is what I think really brings it to life.
 This is not a frozen, finished statement of something other-worldy.
 It's a vibrant expression of the hope and aspirations of a whole bunch of people working together.

 In other words, it is the ultimate maker project!
 Personally, I think it will be a sad day when someone declares it actually "finished".